KSDev31/MailLibrary/README.md

 The expected result is a tuple, which will indicate whether it mail was sent or not (boolean), and based on that the second value of the tuple will be the error code or a list of the users to whom the mail was sent.

-The basic operation consists of only sending the subject, the content of the mail and to which user it will be sent.
+The basic operation consists of only sending the subject, the content of the mail and to which user it will be sent.<br>
 ```Tuple<bool, string> sended = await mail.SendMail("subject", "content", "mail@gmail.com")```

 It is possible to send it to several users.